minlanyu/cs145-site/README.md

   - including a networking news presentation.
 - Please refer to the first lecture slides for details.

+### Extension school version
+- Classes and biweekly sections are videostreamed.
+- Extra credits given based on your contributions to Ed forum discussions.
+- Programming projects: 70%
+  - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
+- Homework: 10%
+- Midterm exam: 15%
+- Ed participation 10%
+- Note that the lecture slide version is for FAS class not extension school.

 ## Syllabus

 ### Session 1: Network topology

 ### Week 1 (Jan 23-Jan 27)
 ```diff